pavlokurochka/data-engineering-zoomcamp2024-project/README.md

 ```

 Create SSH connection from your pc to the newly created VM
-(Let passphrase empty for simplicity)
+(Leave passphrase empty for simplicity)

 ```
 cd .ssh